 It's important to understand that:

 There's no admin-controlled way to prevent items in default folders from being archived2, short of removing the archive DPT from a retention policy.
 However, removing the archive DPT would result in messages not moving to archive automatically unless the user applies a personal tag to messages or folders.

 The workaround is to have users apply the Personal never move to archive personal tag (displayed as Never under Archive Policy in Outlook/OWA) to a default folder.
 The tag is included in the Default Archive and Retention Policy created by Exchange Setup.
 You can also add this tag to any Retention Policies you create.

 Figure 2: Users can apply the Never archive policy to a default folder to prevent items in that folder from being archived

-Note: You can't use Outlook 2010 to apply an archive policy to the Notes default folder or individual notes items.
-Users wanting to apply an archive policy to the folder must use OWA.
+You can't use Outlook 2010 or Outlook 2013 to apply an archive policy to the Notes default folder or individual notes items.
+If your users want to preven Notes items from being moved, they must apply a disabled move tag to the Notes folder using OWA.

 Figure 3: Apply Personal never move to archive policy to the Notes folder in Outlook Web App in Exchange 2013.
 The Exchange 2010 Outlook Web App UI differs slightly - it lists archive and retention policies separately.
 See a screenshot here.